 Take a Streetcar Tour

-You can traverse the breadth of the city – above-ground – on any number of streetcar lines.
-Yes you’ll have to go through a bit of weather to catch one, but then you’ll be tucked inside and can watch the city glide past at your leisure and on your own agenda.
-Or hop on and off with your TTC day pass as much as you like.
+You can traverse the breadth of the city-above ground—on any number of streetcar lines.
+Yes, you’ll have to go through a bit of weather to catch one, but then you’ll be tucked inside and can watch the city glide past at your leisure and on your own agenda.

-Although it’s a shorter route, the Harbourfront (509) car is hands-down the most scenic as it glides along Queens Quay West and the waterfront past HtO beach and the Music Garden then on to Exhibition Place with its collection of Beaux-Arts style buildings and striking Princes’ Gates.
+Although it’s a shorter route, the Harbourfront (509) streetcar is hands-down the most scenic as it glides along Queens Quay West and the waterfront past HTO Park and the Toronto Music Garden beach and the Music Garden then on to Exhibition Place with its collection of Beaux-Arts style buildings and striking Princes’ Gates.
 Take it from Union Station to the Exhibition Loop then back again and enjoy the view.

-Also check out the Carlton/College (506) route for Little Italy, the Gay Village and Little India; Spadina (510) for Chinatown and Kensington and King Street (504) for the Design District, Financial Centre, Entertainment District and Liberty Village.
-The Toronto Transit Commission (TTC) website has all the info.
+Also check out the Carlton/College (506) route for Little Italy, The Gay Village and Little India; Spadina (510) for Chinatown and Kensington Market and King Street (504) for the Design District, Financial Centre, Entertainment District and Liberty Village.

 Play Some Games

 Toronto has plenty of places for traditional games like pool and darts.
 For trendier activities like ping-pong, SPiN on King St. W. combines adult beverages with the back and forth.
-Or get edgy with axe throwing at several places in Toronto including Bad Axe Throwing in the Junction neighbourhood.
-Add archery to your skills at STRYKE Target Range.
+Or get edgy with axe throwing at several places including Bad Axe Toronto in the Junction neighbourhood.
+Add archery to your skills at Stryke Target Range.

 Explore Union Station